CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

        }
 ```
-3. Add the following line to instantiate a new client:
+3. Inside this method add the following line to instantiate a new openai client:

 ```
             OpenAIClient client = new(OPENAI_KEY);
 ```
 4. Use the client to generate a completion.
 Add the following code: